albertkasdorf/FileHasher/README.md

 # FileHasher
 Check the file integrity in your file system.

+## Installation

+Use the XCOPY deployment to install the application to a directory you like.
+The application database is located in the directory "%appdata%\FileHasher".

 ## Use

 First you need to configure the directories (1) that should be checked.